A military armoured vehicle on a road fires a tracer round into the night sky.

 Initially, the Army will buy a troop-carrying variant, an ambulance, a command vehicle and a specialist carrier.

-Cutting-edge threat detection technology includes 360-degree high-definition long-range cameras attached to the outside of the vehicle, these can scan for enemy threats even when moving at speed.
 The cameras alert the soldiers inside the Boxer through a digital display.
 This is so that they can keep a permanent watch outside whilst remain safely inside the vehicle.

 How is it designed?